155601-Mikey/GitBoard/README.md

-GitBoard - A Comprehensive GitHub Repository and User Search Tool
+GitSight - A Comprehensive GitHub Repository and User Search Tool

 Welcome to GitBoard — a powerful and intuitive web-based application designed to simplify the way you search and explore GitHub repositories, users, gists, and much more!
-Whether you're a developer looking for open-source projects, a researcher exploring contributions, or just a GitHub enthusiast, GitBoard is here to streamline your experience.
+Whether you're a developer looking for open-source projects, a researcher exploring contributions, or just a GitHub enthusiast, GitSight is here to streamline your experience.

-Live Demo: GitBoard
+Live Demo: GitSight

 ---